callawaycloud/sfdx-git-packager/README.md

 1. `yarn/npm` install
 1. `sfdx plugins:link`

+### Testings

+`npm test` just runs the basic test suite, not much here yet

-### Testing
+#### Integration Testing

+`npm run integrationTest` runs integration test suite

+#### Setting Up Integration Tests

-The test projects have their own git repos.
-In order to avoid conflicts with the parent repo folders in /test/projects/*/ we change the .git folder to .notgit so we can commit those to the repo.
-You'll need to switch the file names back in order to run a test and if you want to make changes to the reference repo.
+We've got a git repo in `test/integration/project` that represents a project.
+In order to avoid conflicts with the parent repo folders we change the .git folder to .notgit so we can commit those to the repo.
+You'll need to "unpack" that repo if you want to easily work in the test git repo when expanding the integration suite.

+To add tests
+1. unpack the test repo `npm run tgu`
+2. go to the test project `cd test/integration/project`
+3. create a branch, make the mods you want to test, and commit
+4. generate the expected output `npm run gen`
+5. check the contents of `test/integration/output` matches what you'd expect for your change
+6. pack the test repo back up `npm run tgp`

 ## Disclaimer